Website Manager

 SCAA Lightning Policy

 We use a term well known in the sports field as "cloud to ground" lightning.
 When a lightning strike is witnessed, it is mandatory to stop play and clear the fields for 30 minutes.
-It is recommended that players and coaches clear the dugouts and everyone at the complex seek substantial shelter or go to their vehicles.
+When a strike is observed one long blast of an air horn will be sounded across the complex.
+Players and coaches must clear the fields, including the dugouts, and everyone at the complex seek substantial shelter or go to their vehicles.
 Each time "cloud to ground" lightning is observed, the 30 minute delay resets.
 Umpires attention is not always in the direction of the lightning and we ask that coaches and parents bring it to the umpires attention when this is the case.
 Members of the Board of Directors are also required to stop games/practice/other events if they witness "cloud to ground" lightning strikes.
 If your game/practice is postponed/called for lightning, Managers should contact their Division's Field Director immediately and the event will be rescheduled if possible.

 Playing in Hot Weather